joeyology/taleno-digital/src/pages/index.md

     section_id: hero
     title: Your Business Partner for Data Analytics
     content: >
-      Helping you build an end-to-end cloud data platform so you can focus on making data-driven decisions.
+      Helping you build an end-to-end cloud data solution so you can focus on making data-driven decisions.
     image: /images/undraw_data_trends_b0wg.svg
     image_alt: Data Analytics